Solar Energy FAQ

 over 30-years, the cost of solar electricity (without incentives) is currently

 over 20 cents/kilowatt-hour (kWh).
-This is about 3 times what City Light
+This is about twice what City Light

 residential customers now pay for electricity.
-With net metering and new
+With net metering and remove

 federal and state incentives (see below) the economics of solar become more